Gross Profit Officer – appoint one today!

 - getting paid in good time by the client

-So the role of the Gross Profit Officer is to review these aspects of a sample of jobs or contracts with each account manager to make sure the expected gross profit margin is being made or exceeded and to learn lessons in cases where gross profit was below target.
+So the role of the GPO is to review these aspects of a sample of jobs or contracts with each account manager to make sure the expected gross profit margin is being made or exceeded and to learn lessons in cases where gross profit was below target.

-The Gross Profit Officer will be a coach, enhancing the skills and confidence of the account managers so that they have more positive conversations with customers and suppliers, sharing their experience and the best practice of the organisation.
+The GPO will be a coach, enhancing the skills and confidence of the account managers so that they have more positive conversations with customers and suppliers, sharing their experience and the best practice of the organisation.

 In addition, they will set a minimum standard of performance for their team and make sure that the basics of how gross profit is generated are kept front of mind everyday.